judenkereuwem/Raspberry_Pi_Pico_Project_Ideas/Data logging CSV/README.md

 Use case: This can be useful in cases like: when you want to gatther sensor data to train an AI model for anormally detection.

+NOTE:
+If you are new to the Raspberry Pi Pico: check out my [Beginners Tutorials](https://judeok.wixsite.com/placidlearn/raspberry-pi-pico)

 Requirement: